 James died in Silver Spring, Montgomery County, MD in September 1975.

 Bernice passed away at the age of 91 on Sept.
 13, 2008

 ~ Daughter Mildred (Rankin) Nugent ~

 Daughter Mildred Rankin (1921-1993) was born on Feb.
 4, 1921 in Hoover, Fayette County, PA.

-They had four children -- Patricia Ann Nugent, Janet Faye Bowman, Bonnie Jean Swift and Robert James Nugent.
-Sadly, daughter Patricia died at the tender age of two years in 1943, followed by son Robert in 1947
+The couple bore a family of four children -- Patricia Ann Nugent, Janet Faye Bowman, Bonnie Jean Swift and Robert James Nugent.

 In 1946, the family lived in the Masonic Building on North Main Street in Masontown.
 Robert was employed at the time as a snapper with the Robena Mine of U.S. Steel Corporation, operated by the H.C.
 Frick Coke Co. in Carmichaels, Greene County, PA, the largest coal mine in the world at that time.